dmadvoc/Petroleum-Geology-Analyses/README.md

   - Uses groupby and merge_asof
   - Uses pivot_table, .columns, .drop, .to_sting
 - Plot wireline logs with tops annotated and core plug data and pay
 - Generate a probability distribution for core porosity
+- Report descriptive statistics